-Register For / Plan a Day on the Hill
+Register for Day on the Hill

 Scheduling a day on the hill at your state capitol building is one of the most effective ways of putting a face to your organization for elected officials, and it also allows you to target many elected officials in a short amount of time.
 Your day on the hill should be well planned and packed with meetings, tours and maybe even a legislative reception.
 You should view your day on the hill as a supplement to your other lobbying activities rather than your sole lobbying effort, as your day on the hill is much more likely to bear fruit if legislators are accustomed to hearing from your organization regularly throughout the year.